jamierumbelow/codeigniter-base-model/README.md

 ##Installation
 * Move `MY_Model.php` file into your `application/core` folder.
-* Alter your models to extend `MY_Model` instead of `CI_Model` class.
+* Alter your models to extend `Base_Model` instead of `CI_Model` class.

 ##Naming Conventions
 This class will try to guess the name of the table ot collection to use, by guessing the plural of the model class name.
 If the table or collection name isn't the plural and you need to set it to something else, just declare the `$_datasource` instance variable and set it to the table or collection name.
 Some of the CRUD functions also assume that your primary key ID column is called `id`.
 You can overwrite this functionality by setting the `$primary_key` instance variable.
 It's forced to `_id` when using MongoDB.

 ##Callbacks
 There are many times when you'll need to alter your model data before it's inserted or returned.
 This could be adding timestamps, pulling in relationships or deleting dependent rows.
 The MVC pattern states that these sorts of operations need to go in the model.
-In order to facilitate this, **MY_Model** contains a series of callbacks -- methods that will be called at certain points.
+In order to facilitate this, **Base_Model** contains a series of callbacks -- methods that will be called at certain points.

 The full list of callbacks are as follows: